Supreme Court halts Biden Covid vaccine mandate as US ‘hitting Omicron peak’ - latest

-Vaccine mandate news – live: Supreme Court blocks Biden Covid mandate as US ‘hitting Omicron peak’
+Vaccine mandate news – live: Biden ‘disappointed’ Supreme Court blocked ‘common-sense life-saving’ Covid rule

 Follow the latest updates